biemond/com.athom.xbox/README.txt

 _Power off is not supported at the moment._

 Retrieving the required XBOXApi token
-When you go this page https://xboxapi.com/ you can signup for a free or paid account, it detects how many requests you do in a hour ( max of 60 api requests a hour when you go for a free account)
+When you go this page https://xapi.us/ you can signup for a free or paid account, it detects how many requests you do in a hour ( max of 60 api requests a hour when you go for a free account)

-Flows
-triggers
-- IsOnline
-- IsOffline

-conditions
-- IsOnline

 Thanks
 Part of the turn on functionality has been developed by [Emile Nijssen](https://github.com/WeeJeWel).
 See the original repository for more information: [xboxone](https://github.com/WeeJeWel/net.weejewel.xboxone).